-Spelt, an ancient grain found in it, known for being high in copper, iron, and manganese.
-It helps develop strong bones, promotes tissue growth, and aids in circulation.
+Spelt, an ancient grain found in it, is known for being high in copper, iron, and manganese.
+It helps develop strong bones, promotes tissue growth, and aids circulation.

 - Lowers Cholesterol Levels

-It is high in density fiber.
+It is a high-density fiber.
 Dietary fiber binds bile acids excreted with fats and cholesterol as fecal matter.
-The more fiber, the more bile acids, and the more fat and cholesterol leave the body.
+The more fiber, the more bile acids, fat, and cholesterol leave the body.

 - Stimulates Liver Function

-The liver functions best with low sugar, low fat, and high fiber diet, something you cannot get from refined foods.
-It provides an optimum condition for the liver to neutralize toxins in our bodies fully.
+The liver functions best with a low-sugar, low-fat, and high-fiber diet, something you cannot get from refined foods.
+It provides an optimum condition for the liver to neutralize toxins in our bodies thoroughly.